K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 ## 17. Stocklending and repos
 17.1	Unless otherwise agreed in the Guidelines, the Manager shall not undertake any stock lending, stock borrowing, repurchase or reverse repurchase arrangements in relation to assets in the Portfolio.

-17.2	Where the Client has entered into a securities lending programme with the Custodian or another third party, it shall procure that such Custodian or third party ensures that sufficient securities are available for the account of the Client to satisfy any settlement obligations created by such transactions entered into by the Manager for the Portfolio in accordance with the Guidelines as well as to comply with applicable law (including applicable requirements on short sales) in connection with such securities lending transactions.

-17.3	Where the Manager has agreed to undertake stock lending, stock borrowing, repurchase or reverse repurchase arrangements in relation to assets in the Portfolio, these will be subject to the provisions of Schedule 6 in addition to any other agreement entered into pursuant to Clause 17.1.
+17.2	Where the Manager has agreed to undertake stock lending, stock borrowing, repurchase or reverse repurchase arrangements in relation to assets in the Portfolio, these will be subject to the provisions of Schedule 6 in addition to any other agreement entered into pursuant to Clause 17.1.
 In the event of any inconsistency between the terms of this Agreement and Schedule 6, Schedule 6 shall prevail.

 ## 18. Records, valuations, confirmations and periodic statements
 18.1.
 The Manager will keep or cause to be kept records of investments, sales, disbursements and other transactions carried out by the Manager on behalf of the Client under this Agreement in accordance with applicable law.